 Any request by the child, parent(s) or person(s) with parental responsibility for their legal adviser to attend as their supporter should be notified to the IRO prior to the review and arrangements made where appropriate for the attendance at the review of a local authority legal adviser.

 8. Independent Reviewing Officer's Responsibilities

-The IROs role is to chair Looked After Children's Reviews and monitor the appropriateness of the Care Plan (on an ongoing basis including whether any safeguarding issues arise), its implementation and to establish whether the milestones set out in the plan are being achieved in a timely way.
+The IROs role is to chair Reviews and monitor the appropriateness of the Care Plan (on an ongoing basis including whether any safeguarding issues arise), its implementation and to establish whether the milestones set out in the plan are being achieved in a timely way.

-See also Appointment and Role of Independent Reviewing Officers Procedure, which sets out in detail the role of the IRO outside the Looked After Children's Review.
+See also: Appointment and Role of Independent Reviewing Officers Procedure, which sets out in detail the role of the IRO outside the Review.

 In relation to their role at reviews, a key task for all IROs is to ensure that the review process is child centred and that the child and family's views are heard.
 They should be satisfied that contributions made by children with disabilities are obtained and effectively presented in the review.

 The IRO should consult the child about their Care Plan at each review and at any time that there is a significant change to the Care Plan.
-The IRO should, where possible, meet the child before the first Looked After Children's Review and arrange to meet the child as appropriate in advance of subsequent Looked After Children's Reviews.
+The IRO should, where possible, meet the child before the first Review and arrange to meet the child as appropriate in advance of subsequent Children in our Care Reviews.